 We need financial support to keep things going.
-Help us feed our interns, keep the lights on, and get the message out.
+Help us get the message out.

 Volunteers are the backbone of our campaign.
-We're driven by the belief that together, we can make Berkeley a better place for everyone trying to make a life here.
+We believe that together, we can make Berkeley a better place for everyone.

 Stay updated on the latest campaign events and news.
 We'd love to tell you about what's going on.